Doctors use trigger point injections to treat chronic muscle pain and other issues that affect the musculoskeletal system.

 In myofascial pain syndrome, trigger points stimulate pain responses in seemingly unrelated parts of the body.
 This phenomenon is called referred pain.

-Trigger point injections can reduce localized muscle pain by relaxing the affected muscles, and researchers believe that the injections interrupt the nerve signaling pathways that cause referred pain.
+Trigger point injections can reduce localized muscle pain by relaxing the affected muscles, and

 Possible causes of myofascial trigger points include: